For Employers

 Your Best Legal Team

-Zubas+Associates also provides strategic and tactile advice to small and mid-size employers on all human resource matters.
+Zubas Flett Law also provides strategic, cost-effective, and tactile advice to private and public employers on all employment matters.

 Charge Forward

-Zubas+Associates is an established law firm located in downtown Toronto, offering cost-effective and strategic legal services in both English and French.
-Our lawyers have more than 40 years of combined direct legal experience.
+Zubas Flett Law is an established law firm located in downtown Toronto, offering strategic and cost-effective legal services.
+Our lawyers have more than 70 years of combined experience.

-We have significant skills in providing advice and advocacy to employers throughout Ontario.
+We have significant skills in providing advice and advocacy to employers, of varying sizes, throughout all provinces.
 Our experience extends to dealing with many industries, both unionized and non-unionized.
-Our expertise includes providing guidance and assistance on all aspects of employment law including: human resource strategies, offers of employment, recruitment, termination, performance and discipline management, contracts, compensation, workplace harassment and Human Rights and Employment Standards matters.
+Our expertise includes providing guidance and assistance on all aspects of labour and employment law including: human resource strategies, offers of employment, recruitment, termination, performance and discipline management, contracts, compensation, workplace harassment, Human Rights and accommodation matters, Employment Standards compliance, collective bargaining and labour relations, and workplace investigations .
 We provide advice on employer obligations under provincial and federal statutes as well as on employment standards legislation and issues relating to departing employees including their fiduciary duties.

-Our lawyers have handled injunction applications and judicial review applications at all levels of court and have also appeared before mediators, labour arbitrators, employment standards referees and the OLRB.
+Our lawyers have handled injunction applications and judicial review applications at many levels of court and have also appeared before judges, mediators, arbitrators, adjudicators, employment standards referees and the Ontario Labour Relations Board.

-In addition to working with employers, we have significant experience in representing employees and therefore can provide strategic insight into legal issues from both the management and employee sides.
+In addition to working with employers, we have significant experience in representing employees and as a result we provide balanced and strategic insight into legal issues from both the management and employee sides, for a swifter resolution.

 We offer the following services for employers and have considerable experience in making representations in these Courts and Tribunals.